ursatile/css4eng/02-01-boxes-and-borders.md

 Every example we've looked so far has specified the border width, padding, margin, etc. in *pixels*, but CSS has a remarkably flexible systems of units and measurements.

+The most common measurement you'll find in CSS is *length*, and

+### Absolute Units

+Absolute units are fixed.